Yo-B/dynapop-oft/README.md

      * the population demographic and energetic parameters are first fitted
      * then the spatial simulation can be done
      * the resulting object _simulation_ contains densities for young and adult stages for all the time and space discretisations
-     * while computing it can display status at each time step as well as 4 plots:
+     * during computation, status will be displayed at each time step, as well as 4 plots:
           a. the summed densities (over _x,y_) for each energy discretisation
           b. the densities over _x,y_ of the young stage
           c. the densities over _x,y_ of the adult stage